 IEEE 802 thanks the Commission for providing an opportunity to submit these reply comments on the NPRM ET Docket 21-264.
 IEEE 802 supports the FCC goal to expand the use of the 60 GHz spectrum band by allowing other technologies and applications in the band such as the radar use at higher power levels while ensuing coexistence with IEEE 802 communication technologies.

 In order for the above communication technologies to coexist with higher power radars, IEEE 802 strongly recommends that the 10% duty cycle restriction alone is insufficient to protect communications applications and the FCC should implement the “2 ms condition” as outlined above.
-IEEE 802 also agrees with commenters that the FCC may consider establishing emission limits tailored to radar operations with specific bandwidths and/or to specific applications, or radar devices employing a contention-based mechanism such as listen before talk (LBT) as outlined above.
+IEEE 802 also agrees with commenters that the FCC may consider establishing emission limits tailored to radar operations with specific bandwidths and/or to specific applications, or radar devices employing a contention-based mechanism such as listen-before-talk (LBT) as outlined above.

 Regards,